 It can be scary to think about, but the hard truth is that the COVID-19 pandemic isn’t going anywhere for a long time.
-That means you’re going to have to become good friends with your mask, especially if you’re starting to go out more often.
+That means you’re going to have to become good friends with your mask, especially if you’re vaccinated and starting to go out more often.

 Wearing a mask every time you go out in public isn’t just an official CDC guideline (and in some places, a legal requirement)—it’s also one of the easiest things you can do to keep yourself and others safe during this time.
 Of course, what’s easy for most people is often a lot more complicated for migraine sufferers.

 We’ve been hearing from a lot of you that you’re worried that wearing a mask every day will make your migraine worse.
 So we spoke to migraine expert and Cove Medical Advisor Dr. Philip Bain to get the truth about whether masks trigger migraines, plus some tips for migraine-safe mask-wearing.

 If you’ve been staying indoors all this time, you might be a bit confused about what masks have to do with migraines.
 After all, wearing a mask won’t change the weather, your diet, your sleep schedule, or plenty of other major migraine triggers.

 That’s true, but prolonged mask-wearing can change your habits in ways that make attacks more likely.
 For example, if you normally drink coffee every day during your commute to work, wearing a mask would make that impossible—and increase the likelihood of getting a migraine from missing out on your usual caffeine boost.
 For non-coffee-drinkers, the big concern here is that you’ll drink less water if your mouth is covered for much of the day.